 Bright and red with Myron Mixon's logo on the hood, this $600USD pellet grill is one of the least expensive on the market.
 While it is advertised as loaded with features, the reality is that this is a simple pellet grill with a simple pellet feeder.
 For those of you who don't know anything about pellet grills, there is a motor that feeds pellets into a small combustion chamber where those pellets burn, producing heat and smoke.
 This process is controlled mechanically.
 On a pellet grill like this one there is a knob that is turned to adjust the heat.
 On certain sophisticated pellet grills there is a computer controller that regulates the temperature inside the grill.

-My point is that there are moving parts, a motor, an auger (which moves the pellets), plus all that typical grill stuff like grates (porcelain coated cast iron on this grill) and a lid.
-This little pellet grill has all these parts and yet weighs in at a little over 100 pounds, making it one of the lightest pellet grills on the market.
-The truth is, this isn't a great grill.
+The point is there are moving parts, a motor, an auger (which moves the pellets), plus all that typical grill stuff like grates (porcelain-coated cast iron on this grill) and a lid.
+This little pellet grill has all these parts yet weighs in at a little over 100 pounds, making it one of the lightest pellet grills on the market.
+The truth is this isn't a great grill.
 It is inexpensive and inexpensively made.
-Myron Mixon's name on the top is simply a licensing deal and shouldn't be seen as any kind of implication of performance or quality.
+Myron Mixon's name on the top is a licensing deal and shouldn't be seen as any kind of implication of performance or quality.

-It is my belief that this pellet grill is built for the person who doesn't know a lot about them but has heard that they are good.
-Pellet grills can be very good, producing a good smoke supply while being able to grill or smoke, but for a pellet grill to be good, it needs solid construction, the ability to hold in heat, and quality engineering.
-This model comes with a one year warranty and that only covers it for defects of manufacturing.
+This pellet grill is built for the person who doesn't know a lot about them but has heard that they are good.
+Pellet grills can be very good, producing a good smoke supply while being able to grill or smoke, but, for a pellet grill to be good, it needs solid construction, the ability to hold in heat, and quality engineering.
+This model comes with a one year warranty, and that only covers it for defects of manufacturing.
 Think about what that means.
-And for the claim that you too can cook like Myron Mixon, he doesn't cook on pellet grills.
+As for the claim that you too can cook like Myron Mixon, he doesn't cook on pellet grills.